Whither our UK NHS ?

 The answer, regrettably, is almost certainly – no.

-The main reason for this is that our population is just too large, and arguably now too elderly and unhealthy, for effective healthcare support to be fundable through taxation at a level of overall tax burden that the UK electorate would be prepared to put up with.
-Covid has also taken its toll on the health of younger age-groups, with long-Covid sufferers in the hundreds of thousands no longer able to work.
+The main reason for this is that our population is just too large, and arguably now too elderly and unhealthy, for effective healthcare support to be fundable solely through taxation at a level of overall tax burden that the UK electorate would be prepared to tolerate.
+Covid has also taken its toll on the health of younger age-groups, with long-Covid sufferers in the hundreds of thousands no longer able to work, and many suffering from untreated mental health problems.
 The expanding legions of other long-term sick unable to get the treatment they require to get them back to work are also adding to the demand.
 All of them requiring benefit support, thus adding to the DWP's budget requirement.

 Looking at those existing systems still working ‘state-funded only’ models, only the Scandinavian countries have systems that until recently still appear to be working reasonably well.
-The snag with all of them is that the average tax burden on individuals required to fund them is almost twice as high as our own, and would clearly be unacceptable in UK.
+The snag with all of them is that the average tax burden on individuals required to fund them is almost twice as high as our own, and likely to increase even further as costs increase.
+This would clearly be unacceptable in UK.

 What can we learn from some of the other existing models ?